 - Turnkey companies are notorious for doing bad math.

-They oftentimes underestimate just how much it really costs to operate a rental property long-term.
+They often underestimate just how much it really costs to operate a rental property long-term.
 Like, repairs?
 What are those?
 Vacancy?
 No, our tenants will stay forever.
 You’ll never have problems.

 They wear these rose-colored glasses because they’re incentivized to do so.
 They want you to buy their property.
-So, rely on your own math.
+Rely on your own math.

 - The returns aren’t always that great.